adobe/aem-core-forms-components/ui.af.apps/src/main/content/jcr_root/apps/core/fd/components/form/recaptcha/v1/recaptcha/README.md

 * Provides the following type of input:
   * Google reCAPTCHA
-* Allows various versions of reCAPTCHA-v2
+* Allows various flavours of reCAPTCHA-v2
 * Styles
 * Custom constraint messages for the above types